timotejroiko/discord.js-light/README.md

 Cons:

-* Disabled everything messages and reactions (some stuff might be re-enableable)
+* Most events are disabled or are handled differently (see non-standard behavior section)
-* Disabled caching of channels, permissionOverwrites, users, members, roles, emojis and voice states
+* Disabled caching of unused channels, permissionOverwrites, users, members, roles, emojis and voice states (see non-standard behavior section)
 * Presences and typing events are permanently disabled
-* Some features that rely on cached data might have unexpected behavior
+* Some features that rely on cached data might require additional handling (see non-standard behavior section)
-* Voice features were not tested
+* Many features have not been tested (voice)

 ## Getting Started